EDIorg/data-package-best-practices/docs/_posts/2019-11-21-using-bookdown.md

+## Parking Lot
-## Other stuff you might need. also notes. some to be dropped
+Other material we might need, e.g. bookdown-specific markdown.
+Also notes; some likely to be dropped
-- how to pandoc (find a link, maybe)
+- pandoc ref - low priority (find a link, maybe)
-- how to handle citations with bib
+- how to handle citations with bibtex
 - how to handle the left menu
+  - boiler plate
   - within books
+  - numbering

-- how to drop numbering!
+        - how to drop section from being numbered!
             - this: `## Metadata concept {-}`
             - or even this: `# {-}`
             - it might be a hack. if so, advise on better way.

         - what happens to files that have only second-level headings `##`  - they become subsections of the chapter loaded just ahead of them (with a top-level heading)

  - the search function (in header) only works once files are on a server.
 To preview drafts, use serve_book (if installed) or generate thru an Rproject.